What are the T100 and T200 Thrusters?

 When we first set out to design an affordable thruster, we modeled it after existing thrusters: it was a motor enclosed in a sealed tube using, in our case, a magnetic couple to link the motor to the propeller.
 After a lot of work, several prototypes, and some frustration, we realized that the conventional design is far from the best design.
 We started from the ground up with what we think is a revolutionary design that results in a smaller, less expensive, and more capable product.

-The BlueRobotics T100 and T200 (patent-pending) are, in essence, brushless electric motors.
+The BlueRobotics T100 and T200 (patented) are, in essence, brushless electric motors.
 The unique thing about them is that all of their components are sealed from water by a protective coating and the motor is tightly integrated with the propeller and nozzle to create the most compact design possible.
 This design eliminates seals, oil, grease, and metal bearings completely.

 High Performance Engineering